CDL-Quantum/Hackathon2020/TBD/README.md

 ## Analysis of the solution
+The comparison for various parameters like time, accuracy for the three algorithms has been shown in [plots.ipynb](https://github.com/olgOk/Hackathon2020/blob/master/TBD/plots.ipynb).

 ## Potential business applications
 The solution we provide addresses an important problem of lack of computational capabilities.
 We explore the importance of Quantum Machine Learning techniques in the context of Quantum Image Processing and extend its potential applications to several other fields like space exploration, nanotechnology, material design, medical research etc.